Company Logo - Home Link

 Mardi Gras: It’s Carnival Time In Louisiana

 This elaborate collection tells the story of Mardi Gras from its ancient origins to its modern-day celebrations.
-Visitors will get to see the exquisite costumes and historical throws that are on display, as well as many different artifacts that have graced the parades and balls of Mardi Gras past.
+Visitors will see the exquisite costumes and historical throws on display, as well as many different artifacts that have graced the parades and balls of Mardi Gras past.

-The exhibit is also interactive, as there are large floats designed by Blaine Kern studios ( New Orleans largest and most-famous float building facility), that guests are permitted to climb atop and somewhat feel the experience of what it’s like being a part of the parade.
-Guests will also learn about rituals and the secret social club society of which modern day Mardi Gras krewes evolved.
-There is also a gift shop where memorabilia of this one of a kind celebration can be purchased.
+The exhibit is also interactive.
+Large floats designed by Blaine Kern Studios ( New Orleans's largest and most famous float-building facility) are on display, which guests can climb atop to experience what it’s like to be a part of the parade.
+Guests will also learn about rituals and the secret social club society from which modern-day Mardi Gras krewes evolved.
+There is also a gift shop where memorabilia from this one-of-a-kind celebration can be purchased.

 Living with Hurricanes: Katrina and Beyond

 An emotional and insightful walk-through connecting visitors to the devastating impact that hurricanes have had on New Orleans, namely Hurricane Katrina; this exhibit presents a powerful display of the resilience of the people of New Orleans.
-It took 5 years of collecting before museum staff members were ready to display the wide array of artifacts that tell a very personal story of the people affected by this life-changing disaster.
+It took five years of collecting before museum staff members were ready to display the vast array of artifacts that tell a personal story of the people affected by this life-changing disaster.

-One of the most striking, a destructed baby grand piano from Fats Domino’s flooded 9th Ward home is the first that will meet visitors eyes.
-Perhaps the most striking, the “Mabry Wall”, a literal daily diary belonging to Tommie Elton Mabry, who used the walls of his apartment to document his inner thoughts starting the day before the storm hit and the weeks following.
+One of the most striking is a destroyed baby grand piano from Fats Domino’s flooded 9th Ward home, the first that will meet visitors' eyes.
+Perhaps the most striking is the “Mabry Wall,” a literal daily diary belonging to Tommie Elton Mabry, who used the walls of his apartment to document his inner thoughts starting the day before the storm hit and the weeks following.

 The exhibit also features audio-visuals, including news tapings of relief efforts and oral accounts from residents.
-In addition, visitors will learn about failed levee system of New Orleans past and the infrastructure improvements and new initiatives that Katrina has inspired.
+In addition, visitors will learn about the failed levee system of New Orleans's past and the infrastructure improvements and new initiatives that Katrina has inspired.

-You might consider visiting some of the neighborhoods affected by Hurricane Katrina and witness the rebirth on our self-guided Katrina tour.
+You might consider visiting some of the neighborhoods affected by Hurricane Katrina and witnessing the rebirth on our self-guided Katrina tour.

 VIRTUAL TOUR